Washington, DC Drunk Driving Charges Explained

 The most common drunk driving charge in Washington, DC is Driving While Intoxicated (DWI).
 If you have been charged with a DWI in the District of Columbia, the government is required to prove, through the use of blood, breath, or urine tests, that the defendant operated a vehicle while having a blood alcohol concentration (BAC) of 0.08 grams per deciliter of blood.
 The government is not required to prove that the driver was actually suffering any type of impairment.

 Any BAC of 0.08 grams is sufficient for the DC police to make a DWI arrest.
 However, if your BAC is higher, there may be additional punishment such as mandatory jail time.
 You may also be ineligible for certain diversionary programs such as a Deferred Sentencing Agreement (DSA).
-The punishment for a first offense DWI in the District of Columbia is as follows:
+The punishment for a first offense DWI based upon blood or breath scores in the District of Columbia is as follows:

 |BAC Reading||Fine||DSA Status|